jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-installed within the head units of various OEMs was published on a popular Russian automotive social networking site, describing all the steps required for implementing the jailbreak and adding unauthorized apps to the head unitincluding files for download.
+installed within the head units of various OEMs was published on a popular Russian automotive social networking site, describing all the steps required for implementing the jailbreak and adding unauthorized apps to the head unit—including files for download.
 As jailbreaks spread on social media platforms, the potential negative effects on vehicle cybersecurity posture, safety, consumer trust, and the Automotive industry's reputation increase.
 Jailbreak incidents can have multiple consequences:
 Jailbreaking infotainment head units can lead to stability and performance issues resulting in system failures, or compatibility problems with other features.
 Unauthorized vehicle software modification can introduce cybersecurity vulnerabilities, opening the door to hacking, which could result in theft, data breaches, or unauthorized control of the vehicle.
 Unofficial firmware updates may erode the value of official firmware updates provided by affected OEMs, making it harder to encourage customers to adopt official, tested firmware updates.
-Modifying the vehicles firmware without authorization could void the warranty.
+Modifying the vehicle’s firmware without authorization could void the warranty.
 SPOTLIGHT
 29
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 30
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 Post on how to
 implement a head
 unit jailbreak on a